 German Potato Soup Ingredients

-To make a classic German potato soup, you’ll need the following ingredients.
+To make this classic German potato soup, you'll need the following ingredients.

 - Potatoes: I recommend using Yukon Gold potatoes to make this potato soup.

-- Mirepoix: For this potato soup recipe, you’ll need onions, celery, carrots, leeks, and parsley.
+- Mirepoix: For this potato soup recipe, you'll need onions, celery, carrots, and leeks.
 Be sure to use all ingredients as they are necessary to make a delicious homemade potato soup.

-- Vegetable broth: Use your favorite vegetable broth as liquid for this soup recipe.
-Alternatively, use chicken broth as a substitute for vegetable broth if you prefer it.
+- Vegetable broth: Use your favorite vegetable broth as a liquid for this soup recipe.
+Alternatively, use chicken broth as a substitute for vegetable broth.
+You could also combine both!

-- Herbs and spices: For a classic German potato soup, you’ll need dried marjoram and ground nutmeg.
-Please don’t omit these two ingredients as they are very important for the flavor of the soup!
-But if you can’t find marjoram, use thyme as a substitute.
+- Herbs and spices: For a classic German potato soup, you'll need dried marjoram and ground nutmeg.
+Please don't omit these two ingredients as they are very important for the flavor of the soup!
+If you can't find marjoram, use thyme as a substitute.

-- Wieners: One of the key ingredients in German potato soup are sliced wieners.
+- Sausages: One of the key ingredients in German potato soup is sliced wieners.
 You can use either turkey or pork, I always use turkey wieners.

 How to make German potato soup

-- Season and add the wieners: Now add some ground nutmeg and the sliced wieners.
+Stir in the ground nutmeg and wieners.
+Now add some ground nutmeg and the sliced wieners.
 Let the soup simmer for 2-4 minutes.

-- Garnish and serve: Garnish with parsley and enjoy!
+Garnish and serve.
+Garnish with some chopped parsley and enjoy!

 - Don't omit any of the ingredients.
 All ingredients are very important to create the flavor German potato soup is known for.
 So please don't skip any of the ingredients (especially the dried marjoram and ground nutmeg).
 I want you to enjoy the best potato soup ever!

 - Adjust the amount of liquid you use.
-If you prefer very thick soup broths, you might have to use less vegetable broth than I did.
-The soup is usually a little thick, yet runny.
-So adjust the amount of liquid to your own taste.
+If you prefer very thick soup broths, you might have to use a little less vegetable broth than I did.
+The soup in this recipe isn't overly thick, but not thin either.
+If you prefer it a little thinner, just add more vegetable broth.

 - Let the soup simmer without the lid to thicken the soup.
 If you have added too much liquid, let the soup simmer without the lid so it thickens.